drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Analysis of Tarceva Binding to the EGF-R Kinase (1/4)

-ATP is the common cofactor of all protein kinases and is attached to the enzyme in a bidentate manner.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/analysis-tarceva-binding-to-egf-r-kinase-14-1a2573bd'><i class='fa fa-play' aria-hidden='true'></i></button>ATP is the common cofactor of all protein kinases and is attached to the enzyme in a bidentate manner.
 *[bidentate]: Having two anchorage points